 Although the solution to correlate API requests was not difficult to implement, we wanted to dig deeper into how often multiple executions were occurring.
 We created a test project that received CloudFormation events and sent API calls normally intended for Spotinst to AWS API Gateway.
 The API Gateway called mocked services to return successful results for Create and Delete actions.
 All invokes were then tracked with unique short IDs and atomic counters in DynamoDB.

 With the mock service in place, we scripted CloudFormation to continually run five concurrent stack creations for an entire month.
 After a successful creation, the script would also delete the stack so that we stayed under any soft limits and kept the stack list as clean as possible.

 The following is an example of a successful Lambda function running twice.
 Notice that the eventId is the same for both events.
 Without the function reporting itself to DynamoDB, the only way to differentiate the executions is by the ingestionTime and timestamp fields.

 Dashboard of all create function executions, with count on the y-axis and 24-hour time intervals on the x-axis.

 Over the course of the month, 491,699 create functions were executed resulting in 112 multiple invokes.
 Of the 112, only three caused triple executions, and none occurred four or more times.
 While a 0.02% multiple execution rate is extremely low, it becomes instantly noticeable when the result is two or three times more infrastructure and spend than originally intended.

 Going forward, know that Lambda will eventually execute functions more than once.
-Whether you use correlation IDs, atomic counters or another de-duplication pattern, you could be creating multiple rows in a database, multiple resources or twice as many artefacts as intended.
-The documentation calls this behaviour out, but I’ve rarely seen it accounted for in the many examples I’ve run across to date.
+Whether you use correlation IDs, atomic counters or another de-duplication pattern, you could be creating multiple rows in a database, multiple resources or twice as many artifacts as intended.
+The documentation calls this behavior out, but I’ve rarely seen it accounted for in the many examples I’ve run across to date.